 Meg Reid focuses her practice on litigation with a concentration in insurance coverage.
 Her practice includes advising and representing insurers with regard property and liability coverage disputes involving both commercial and personal lines policies.
 Her experience includes the successful handling of complex contractual, bad faith and unfair insurance practices claims.
 She also has substantial experience directly defending the interests of individuals and businesses in matters pertaining to personal injury, premises liability and fire loss.
 Meg also has experience in the representation of both corporate and individual clients with regard to business and commercial disputes including contract, fraud, and other tort related matters.

+Meg is involved in the Firm's pro bono efforts.
+She is accredited by the United States Department of Veterans Affairs to assist with the preparation, presentation, and prosecution of claims for veteran's benefits and provides a variety of legal services for the Connecticut Veterans Legal Center.
 Prior to entering law school, Meg was a Licensed Clinical Social Worker.
 She worked for several years providing mental health and case management services to the mentally ill and developmentally disabled in both private and public psychiatric facilities.

 News & Events

 Four H & S Attorneys Selected for 2015 CT Law Tribune New Leaders in the Law Honor